splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

 Follow these steps to create an SLO.

 #.
-From the landing page of Splunk Observability Cloud, go to :strong:`Service Level Objectives (SLOs)`.
+From the landing page of Splunk Observability Cloud, go to :strong:`Detectors & SLOs`.
 #.
+Select the :strong:`SLOs` tab.
+#.
 Select :guilabel:`Create SLO`.
 #.
-Choose the service you want to use as the system health indicator for your SLO.
+Select the service or metric you want to use as the system health indicator for your SLO.

+Follow these steps to use a service as health indicator for your SLO

     .. list-table::
       :header-rows: 1